Meet Our Team

 She grew up in London and received an undergraduate degree in psychology from the University of Western Ontario in 2011.
 She then moved to Hamilton to pursue midwifery, and graduated in 2015.
 Upon graduation, she moved to Windsor and began practicing midwifery there.
 She has always hoped to move back home to London, and is excited to be back and doing the job she loves!
 She feels privileged to be a part of this journey with women and their families, and looks forward to meeting you soon!

-When she’s not busy with midwifery, Sara loves spending time with her two papillon dogs.
+When she’s not busy with midwifery, Sara loves spending time with her gorgeous twin girls and two papillon dogs.
 She also enjoys being with her friends and family, cooking, reading, and being crafty.

 Jessica Riley, B.HSc.
 R.M.